 The data on the left shows middle school students and the data on the right is from high school students.
-Each is looking at the actual use, represented by the colored bar, and perceived use of alcohol, marijuana, and prescription drugs.
-Additionally, the stats to the right show the percentage of youth who did not use drugs or alcohol in the past month.
-We're going to zoom in on marijuana use for high school students as an example.
+Each is looking at the actual use, represented by the light blue bar, and perceived use represented by the dark blue bar of alcohol, marijuana, prescription drugs, and vaping.